zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 ================

-Thanks to Madars Virza for initially proposing a fee mechanism similar to that proposed in this ZIP [#madars-1], and to Kris Nuttycombe, Jack Grigg, and Daira Hopwood for suggested improvements.
+Thanks to Madars Virza for initially proposing a fee mechanism similar to that proposed in this ZIP [#madars-1], and to Kris Nuttycombe, Jack Grigg, Daira Hopwood, and Francisco Gindre for suggested improvements.

 References